EdgardTaver/civi-data-engineer-code-challenge/README.md

 - How many users are not in any region?

-- How many makers does each region have?
+- How many markers does each region have?

 - What are the top N regions with the most users?